IMPARGO's transportation and logistics glossary

 Find the definitions of the most important terms used in transportation and logistics industry

-IMPARGO's logistics glossary/H/HUB (Road Freight)
+IMPARGO's logistics glossary/H/

 What is a HUB in road freight?